SecurityPlatformCoKr/node-tss/README.md

 -------------
 This API doesn't create keys for you, it needs you to do it.

-Go to http://privacyca.com/code.html and follow instructions for the Privacy CA client and (if possible) the EK Certificate Extractor.

 TODO List / known bugs
 -------------